 Our goal is to assist all mothers and babies to feed in a comfortable and healthy way.
 We support women in meeting their goals for successful breastfeeding.
 We also assist women in choosing to formula feed by providing safe formula preparation and bottle feeding information.

 Call the Warm Line at 1-800-711-7011

 We provide new parents with a toll-free telephone support system.
-Staffed by professional nurses, offers helpful information regarding new baby, breastfeeding and postpartum issues.
+Staffed by experienced nurses/lactation consultants, offers helpful information regarding new babies, breastfeeding, and postpartum issues.

 With the right information, support, and practice, breastfeeding is comfortable and satisfying for mothers and babies.

 As a Designated Baby-Friendly® USA Hospital, Women & Infants Hospital supports the American Academy of Pediatrics' recommendation that babies should be fed breast milk for their first year of life and into their second year.
 This information will help you get started and answer many frequently asked questions about breastfeeding.
 If you have other questions about breastfeeding, please call the nurses on our Warm Line at 1-800-711-7011, Monday through Friday from 9 a.m. to 9 p.m. and Saturday and Sunday from 9 a.m. to 5 p.m.
 They can provide advice and information, and make referrals to our lactation consultants if needed.

 The first milk, called colostrum, is very thick and sticky and may look like cloudy water or the color of butter.
 It has millions of living cells that protect against infection and is easy to digest for a baby learning to nurse.
 Your baby's stomach is about the size of his or her fist, so each feeding will only be about a teaspoon the first day and about a tablespoon the second day.